MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureBlobUpdateInterval

-Specifies the signature update interval.
+Specifies the interval in minutes for checking and updating signature blob files.
 A valid value is an integer from 0 to 4294967295.
+The default value is 60 minutes.

 ```yaml
 Type: UInt32